OWASP/www-policy/legal/bylaws.md

 The Board of Directors, by an affirmative vote of two-thirds of all members of the Board at a properly constituted meeting, may terminate, suspend, or expel a member for cause, such as violating our core values, breaching the Code of Conduct, Leader Agreement, Board of Directors Commitment Agreement, Event Conference & Event Attendee Policy, breaching member privacy, convicted of a major crime, damaging the good name and character of any OWASP members, harming or bringing OWASP into disrepute, or breaching approved OWASP policies.

 Members who are terminated or expelled are ineligible for future membership.
-The terminated member may appeal this decision to a future Board after twelve months to be permitted to rejoin OWASP under Section 4.03a.
+The terminated member may appeal after twelve months to a future Board, who will vote on if the terminated member can rejoin OWASP under Section 4.03a.

 ### SECTION 4.03a Resumption of Terminated Membership and Activities